 And finally the chance to experience the famous Heaphy sunset!

 |The roar of surf is a constant companion during your guided walk on later stages of the Heaphy Track|

 For the entire day the track hugs the coast and goes in and out of nikau and karaka groves beside pounding surf beaches.
 We stop for a picnic lunch en route to our finish at Kohaihai.
 There is magnificent scenery all the way (16 km., 5 - 6 hours).

 |Dinner at the Karamea Village Hotel, real West Coast hospitality.|

 We spend our final night, with a celebratory dinner at the Last Resort- a very special place and experience real West Coast hospitality.

-The restaurant has won awards for their regional cuisine, including their famous whitebait (a New Zealand native fish) patties.
+The restaurant has excellent regional cuisine, including their famous whitebait (a New Zealand native fish) patties.

 This is a fun night of relaxation and laughter, full of camaraderie after spending five adventurous days together!

 On the morning of day 6 we will leave Karamea in our own transport at approx. 9 to 10:00am for the 5 1/2 hour scenic drive to Motueka or Nelson.
 This route will take you down the Northern West Coast to Westport, then through the picturesque Buller Gorge.
 We will be stopping en route at Murchison for a light lunch.
 Arrival time in Nelson will be approx. 3 to 3:30pm, so it is advisable not to book a flight out of Nelson until after 4:30pm in the event of unforeseen circumstances delaying our return.